prezi/logbox/README.md

     2013-10-22 12:12:13 12345 PRO 159.00
 ```

-It's so simple.
+It's really that simple.

 ## Installation

 1. Checkout this project
-2. Download the dependencies and build the jar file containing all the dependencies:
+2. Download the dependencies and then build the jar file containing all the dependencies:

      `mvn clean compile assembly:single`